-I’m a former lawyer, a freelance writer and a parent of two children, aged 10 and 13.
+I’m a former lawyer, a freelance writer and a parent of two children, aged 12 and 14.
 (You can find out more about me here.)

-This blog was born out of my longstanding love of food and cooking, my interest in school food reform, and thirteen years of trying (sometimes successfully, sometimes not) to feed my kids well in a food culture that often seems to be thwarting parents at every turn.
+This blog was born out of my longstanding love of food and cooking, my interest in school food reform, and fourteen years of trying (sometimes successfully, sometimes not) to feed my kids well in a food culture that often seems to be thwarting parents at every turn.

-TLT’s readership is passionate and engaged, yet respectful of opposing views.
+TLT’s readership is passionate and engaged yet respectful of opposing views.
 So don’t be afraid to jump in with a comment and feel free to contact me directly for any reason.

 Thanks for coming by, and I hope you’ll become part of the Lunch Tray community!